GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 SuMa 15
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
 This powder grants the *Personal Power* Virtue and a corresponding *Flight of the Hummingbird* Power for Sun duration.
 Activating this Power costs a Fatigue level and needs Concentration.
 Many similar powders exist that grant other powers and sometimes pastille are created to grant the power to a larger group of people.
 If created as a potion, it costs at least 3 doses of Sovereign Reagent or 3 pawns of vis.
 *(Base 10, +1 Sun)*

 **Potion of Primordial Nature**
 SuMa 35
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
 This potion grants the target the *Shapeshifter* Virtue and the corresponding Ability with a score of 4.
 Aydamir sometimes used this potion to escape dire situations or to travel far distances by transforming into a bird.
 This potion costs at least 7 doses of Sovereign Reagent or 7 pawns of vis.
 *(Base 20, +1 Sun)*

+**Potion of Malevolence**
+SuMa 35
+**R**: Touch, **D**: Sun, **T**: Ind
+**Pen:** 0, 1 charge
+This potion grants the target the *Hex* Virtue and the corresponding Ability with a score of 4.
+Aydamir used once this potion to curse a person but this tainted power was too much for him to handle, so he stopped using it.
+Using a *Potion of Magical Empowerment* and a powder to boost this power, you can achieve high totals.
+This potion costs at least 7 doses of Sovereign Reagent or 7 pawns of vis.
+*(Base 20, +1 Sun)*

+**Potion of the Undying One**
+SuMa 35
+**R**: Touch, **D**: Sun, **T**: Ind
+**Pen:** 0, 1 charge
+This potion grants the target the *Corpse Magic* Virtue and the corresponding Ability with a score of 4.
+Aydamir learned of the existence of this power and of the Undying Ones when visiting Meroë, he had to bargain for his life when he was caught trespassing in a tomb.
+Using a *Potion of Magical Empowerment* and a powder to boost this power, you can achieve high totals.
+This potion costs at least 7 doses of Sovereign Reagent or 7 pawns of vis.
+*(Base 20, +1 Sun)*

 **Potion of the Telepath**